mordak/playbook-dev-tools/README.md

     sh /accounts/1000/shared/downloads/pbinstall.sh

-And this will pull down the playbook gcc binaries, and unzip/install them into the current user's home directory.
+And this will pull down the playbook gcc binaries, and unzip/install them.
 Once the pbinstall.sh script exits, a new login shell will open and gcc should be in your path.
 Have fun.

-Once you have installed everything on the playbook, you can shut down the ruby webserver on your desktop machine with ^C.
+Once you have installed everything on the playbook, you can shut down the webserver on your desktop machine with ^C.

 ## Tips